myszot/RP1-kOS-scripts/Readme.md

-i know its all ass. i have 400B (yes 400 BYTES) of ram space on these flight computers so go fuck yourself
+ik that they shit. i have only 400B (yes, 400 BYTES) of memory space on each flight computer so fuck off